Random Number Conversion and LOCC Conversion via Restricted Storage: Generalized Rayleigh-Normal Distribution

 \section{Generalized Rayleigh-Normal Distribution}

 \Label{sec:family}

-In this section, we introduce a new two-parameter probability distribution family on R which contains the Rayleigh-normal distribution introduced in \cite{KH13-2}.
+In this section, we introduce a new family of probability distributions with two parameters on $\R$.
 A function $Z$ on $\R$ is generally called a cumulative distribution function if $Z$ is right continuous, monotonically increasing and satisfies $\displaystyle\lim_{x\to-\infty} Z(x)=0$ and $\displaystyle\lim_{x\to \infty} Z(x)=1$.
 Then, there uniquely exists a probability distribution on $\R$ whose cumulative distribution coincides with $Z$.
 That is, given a cumulative distribution function in the above sense, it determines a probability distribution on $\R$.
 To define the new probability distribution family, we give its cumulative distribution function.

-For $\mu\in\R$ and $v\in\R_+$, let $\Phi_{\mu,v}$ and $N_{\mu,v}$ be the cumulative distribution function and the probability density function of the normal distribution with the mean $\mu$ and the variance $v$.
-We denote $\Phi_{0,1}$ and $N_{0,1}$ simply by $\Phi$ and $N$.
-To generalize Rayleigh-normal distribution, we employ the continuous fidelity (or the Bhattacharyya coefficient) for probability density functions $p$ and $q$ on $\R$ defined by
+We prepare some notations which are needed for the definition of a new distribution function.
+For $\mu\in\R$ and $v\in\R_+$, let $\Phi_{\mu,v}$ and $\phi_{\mu,v}$ be the cumulative distribution function and the probability density function of the normal distribution with the mean $\mu$ and the variance $v$.
+We denote $\Phi_{0,1}$ and $\phi_{0,1}$ simply by $\Phi$ and $\phi$.
+We employ the continuous fidelity (or the Bhattacharyya coefficient) for probability density functions $p$ and $q$ on $\R$ defined by

-Then, we generalize the Rayleigh-normal distribution defined in \cite{KH13-2} as follows. \begin{df}\Label{rn} For $v>0$ and $s\in\R$, a generalized Rayleigh-normal distribution function $Z_{v,s}$ on $\R$ is defined by
+Then, we can define a new probability distribution function as follows, which generalize the Rayleigh-normal distribution function defined in \cite{KH13-2}. \begin{df}\Label{rn} For $v>0$ and $s\in\R$, a generalized Rayleigh-normal distribution function $Z_{v,s}$ on $\R$ is defined by

 where the set ${\cal A}_{s}$ of functions $A:\R\to [0,1]$ is defined by

 \end{df} The generalized Rayleigh-normal distribution function is proven to be a cumulative distribution function later, and thus, it determines a probability distribution on $\R$.
 From the definition, it can be easily verified that the generalized Rayleigh-normal distribution function has the monotonicity as $Z_{v,s}\ge Z_{v,s'}$ for $s< s'$.
 We further remark that Rayleigh-normal distribution function $Z_{v}$ is defined by (\ref{eq:rn}) with $s=\infty$ in \cite{KH13-2}, and thus, the following equation holds